vmware-nsx/eval-docs-ids-ips/README.md

 Note: if you are not entitled or not able to access the above links, you can download a free trial and obtain a license for all of the above through https://www.vmware.com/try-vmware.html

 ## Intended Audience
-This PoC guide is intended for existing and future NSX customers who want to evaluate the NSX Distributed IDS/IPS functionality.
+This PoV guide is intended for existing and future NSX customers who want to evaluate the NSX Distributed IDS/IPS functionality.
 Ideally, this PoC involves people covring these roles:

 * CISO Representative
 * Data Center Infrastructure Team